agottipati9/x24x4/README.md

 * In the upper right, flip the button that says ``stopped``.
 This will start the iPerf process.

-   **NOTE: For uplink and the reversed downlink (-R), please ensure that the iPerf server is running on the `epc` before starting the client.**
+   **NOTE: For uplink and the reversed downlink ``-R``, please ensure that the iPerf server is running on the `epc` before starting the client.**

+The GUI may freeze due to the iPerf updates, in this case, simply restart the ``culebra`` client.

-For trouble shooting the GUI, please refer to this [guide](https://wiki.phantomnet.org/wiki/phantomnet/tutorial-interacting-and-scripting-on-the-ue-with-culebra).
+For all other trouble shooting the GUI, please refer to this [guide](https://wiki.phantomnet.org/wiki/phantomnet/tutorial-interacting-and-scripting-on-the-ue-with-culebra).

 ## Setting up the EPC for iPerf
 On the `epc` node, run the following command: